-4. ELIGIBLE APPLICANTS
+4. Eligible Applicants

-Individual persons are not eligible to apply for CDBG or HOME funds; however, individuals may apply for assistance from programs assisted with these funds such as housing rehabilitation, first-time homebuyer, or tenant-based rental assistance programs.
+Individual persons are not eligible to apply for CDBG, HOME, ESG, or LMIHAF funds; however, individuals may apply for assistance directly through programs assisted with these funds such as housing rehabilitation, first-time homebuyer, tenant-based rental assistance programs, shelter, homelessness prevention, or rapid rehousing.